-But, the economy won’t be halted for long.
-Current trends imply normalization by May/June.
-Economic normalization will lead into a huge rebound for Canopy Growth stock, for five big reasons.
+But, the economy is normalizing, and normalization paves a path for a massive rebound for Canopy Growth stock, for five big reasons.

 First, demand trends in the legal Canadian market will improve, thanks to new products like edibles, drinks, and vapes, as well as significant retail store expansion in Ontario.
 Second, profit margins at Canopy will also improve, thanks to curbed production expansion and cost-cutting initiatives.